 - An unparalleled expertise in brands.

-- The go-to person in their organization.
+- To become the go-to person in their organization.

 - A 'learning' muscle and a network of leading imaginative-thinking people